 molecular biologist, bioinformatician, photographer

 Hi, I’m Miguel.
-I’m a Postdoctoral Fellow in the Next-generation Sequencing (NGS) lab in the FDA Office of Oncologic Diseases.
-In the NGS lab, I use bioinformatic approaches to evaluate B-cell receptor sequencing technologies and explore fundamental questions about mutational dynamics in cultured cancer cell lines.
-My curiosity about nature extends beyond the lab, where I seek to capture the beauty of people, our planet, and the cosmos through photography.
+I’m a Postdoctoral Fellow in the Next-generation Sequencing (NGS) lab in the FDA Office of New Drugs.
+In the NGS lab, I use bioinformatic approaches to evaluate B-cell receptor sequencing (BCR-seq) assays, identify signatures of disease progression, and explore fundamental questions about mutational dynamics in cancer.
+I’m passionate about the power of bioinformatics to drive precision oncology, and I firmly believe in the potential of NGS technologies to facilitate universal early cancer detection.

-Professional Summary
+Research Summary

 The ribosome: A sentinel for cellular stress